Introduction

 Adding NVIDIA tools to path

-# NVIDIA tools are available in /usr/local/cuda-12.2/bin/.
+# NVIDIA tools are available in /usr/local/cuda-<cuda_version>/bin/.
 You can add them to PATH following:

 Installing Libraries

 You can install a variety of libraries using different methods.
 Below, we have a basic tutorial showing you how you can install libraries such as TensorFlow, Keras and PyTorch with conda package manger.
-CUDA version is currently 11.4 which need to be the same with drivers and thus can't be changed.
 Tensorflow library compatibility is available at: https://www.tensorflow.org/install/source#gpu.

 Using conda